austkao/case-00/README.md

 Note: this course is code-agnostic, **but will presume R**.
 If you use any other coding environment, make sure that it is fully reproducible (for instance, a Jupyter notebook).
 The `.gitignore` file in the repository is specifically for
-R. You may with to modify this file if you are using Python, Julia, or any other such language.
+R. You may wish to modify this file if you are using Python, Julia, or any other such language.

 ### Deadline and submission